Description of Palayoor Church

 Palayoor Church is an exquisite structure with somewhat unusual architecture for Europeans – it unites the planning of Renaissance style and some features of Hindu temple architecture – such as the entrance portals which to some extent resemble an entrance in mandapa.

 The facade of the building is rather small – just 10 m wide, but the building is more than 60 m long.

-The ornate church has a bell tower next to it and opulent interior.
+The ornate church has a bell tower next to it and an opulent interior.
 After all, Christians in India feel that they need to compete with Hindu shrines which are some of the world’s most ornate structures.

 Around the church has been set a nice garden.
-Near the church are two rectangular ponds – most likely, witnesses of long gone past, when there was a Hindu temple.
+Near the church are two rectangular ponds – most likely, witnesses of long-gone past, when there was a Hindu temple.
 Next to one pond – Bottukulam – stands an enormous statue of St. Thomas but in the other pond stands an imaginary replica of an old boat – a purported boat of Saint Thomas.